allanhojgaardjensen/breakfastcoding/README.md

 number of languages.
 Currently it will only greet you with a "Hallo" which is the Danish, Swedish or Norwegian way to say "Hello".
 Currently it is perceived as a Danish greeting and the only supported greetings are Danish and English.
+We are approaching a version where it is possible to create other greetings.

 ## Worth Noticing